Fountas & Pinnell Literacy™

-- Students are members of a cohesive learning community that sustains their literacy growth and success.
+- Act as members of a cohesive learning community that sustains their literacy growth and success.

-- Educators work as a team to take collective responsibility for high achievement of the widely diverse student population.
+- Work as a team to take collective responsibility for the high achievement of each student in a widely diverse population.

-- Educators engage in and value their own continuous professional learning and support the learning of colleagues.
+- Demonstrate an unwavering commitment to their own professional learning and to support the learning of their colleagues and team members.

 F&P Text Level Gradient

 Reading is a highly complex process.
 Readers must build a system of strategic actions for processing texts A–Z+ that begins with early reading behaviors and becomes a network of strategic actions for reading increasingly difficult texts.
 The F&P Text Level Gradient should be seen as a continuum of progress for readers.

 The F&P Text Level Gradient is the most recognized and trusted tool for selecting books for small-group reading instruction.
 All of Fountas and Pinnell's work references their F&P Text Level Gradient—often referred to as Guided Reading levels or F&P levels—beginning with the publication of Guided Reading: Good First Teaching for All Children, and extending to the publication of The Continuum of Literacy Learning, the Benchmark Assessment System 1 and 2 and the Leveled Literacy Intervention Systems.